 Community Heritage Support Fund

-Through our Community Heritage Support Fund the AHF provides supportive investment into enterprises which benefit from the UK’s architectural heritage and consequently seek to improve the lives of people in our communities.
-Our loans and community share investments will focus on supporting not only a building or building project, but also on the activities and sustainability of those community and social businesses which are working with or within buildings of heritage significance, to enable organisations to become established, deliver, survive and then thrive.
+Our core purpose is to help communities across the UK develop appropriate and economically-viable uses for historic buildings, and this Fund will provide supportive investment into enterprises which benefit from the UK’s architectural heritage and consequently seek to improve the lives of people in our communities.
+Our blended investments will focus on supporting not only a building or building project, but also on the activities and sustainability of those community and social businesses which are working with or within buildings of heritage significance, to enable organisations to become established, deliver, survive and then thrive.

-The Community Heritage Support Fund will provide either:
+The Community Heritage Support Fund can provide either:

 standalone unsecured loan finance, or;